 (If an assignment was not turned in on the due date, it may show as a “0” until it is turned in.)

 · Your final grade will be the average of your four quarter grades and your final exam.
 Each will be weighted 20%.

 · Student Support – We are here to help you.
 If you need extra help; please ask!
-Mr. Hogan and Mrs. Schlifke are available from 2:40-3:15 for students who need extra help.
+Mr. Hogan and Mr. Race are available after school for students who need extra help.
 Please let us know in advance if you will be coming after school for extra help, because we occasionally have other meetings, and we want you to be sure we are available on a particular day.